 - Participate in internships at a variety of companies and organizations.

-- Work with Purdue faculty or Radiological and Environmental Management on independent research projects.
+- Work with Purdue faculty or the Environmental Health and Safety unit at Purdue on independent research projects.

 Educational Objectives, Student Enrollment and Graduation Data